Image Acquisition and I/O Control#

 To enable the line inverter:

-1. Set the LineSelector parameter to the desired I/O line.
+parameter to the desired I/O line. - Set the

-2. Set the LineInverter parameter to true to invert the electrical signal level of the I/O line selected or to false to disable inversion.
+to invert the electrical signal level of the I/O line selected or tofalse

 User Output#